Richard Hillman: 2001–2003

-This is further impacted on the day of Maxine's funeral, where Richard ends up delivering a heartfelt speech about Maxine to further cover-up her murder.
-Upon watching how he visibly appeared, Audrey realises that Richard killed Maxine and desperately tried again to prove her theory - but was dismissed and Richard is later hailed a hero by Maxine's husband Ashley Peacock (Steven Arnold), who thanks him for contributing to his late wife's funeral.
+This also impacts Maxine's funeral, in which Richard ends up delivering a heartfelt speech about Maxine to cover up her murder further.
+Upon watching him, Audrey realises that Richard killed Maxine and desperately tries again to prove her theory; however, she is dismissed, and Richard is later hailed a hero by Maxine's husband Ashley Peacock (Steven Arnold), who thanks him for contributing to his late wife's funeral.

+Over the next few weeks, Richard receives a lot of good news.
+The bail hostel is cancelled after the developer is found to have received bribes, and following this, the sales of his flats increases rapidly.
+Richard is further elated when his bank increases his deadline for numerous loan repayments, and Richard tells Gail that the future is finally theirs.

-The downfall of Richard ironically begins on the day that his money troubles end.
-He receives the money from the buy-back scheme and puts a deposit on a new expensive house for the family, after which farewell drinks are arranged for him and Gail.
+Richard's downfall begins on the day that his money troubles officially end.
+He receives the money from the buy-back scheme and puts a deposit on an expensive new house for the family, after which farewell drinks are arranged for him and Gail.
 Whilst Richard blissfully looks to the future, drug tests show that Aiden was drugged with the tranquillisers prescribed for Audrey.
-Sarah visits Aiden in his detention centre where he adamantly tells her that he didn't commit the murder.
-Audrey tells Gail this who also learns that Richard has lied about several matters connected to his ex-wife's disappearance.
+Sarah visits Aiden in his detention centre, where he adamantly tells her that he did not commit the murder.
+Audrey tells Gail this, who also learns that Richard has lied about several matters connected to his ex-wife's disappearance.
 She recalls seeing Richard at the cabinet where the tranquillisers were kept on the night of Maxine's murder.
-Whilst in The Rovers, Richard states to Gail that he does not care about Audrey and Archie's accusations because "he's won" before quickly correcting himself to "we've won" - which proves to be one of his fatal errors.
-Steve then reveals that he had found a necklace on the building site that Gail was currently wearing, the necklace Richard claimed he bought for her.
+In The Rovers Return, Richard tells Gail that he does not care about Audrey and Archie's accusations because "he's won" before quickly correcting himself to "we've won", which proves to be one of his fatal errors.
+Steve then reveals that he had found a bracelet on the building site that Gail was currently wearing, a bracelet Richard claimed he had bought for her.